uralbash/pyramid_promosite/README.txt

 - tests
 - docs for https://readthedocs.org
 - translate on other languges
-- security with crypt and group table
+- security with crypt(bcrypt or sha) and group table
 - scaffolds for pcreate
-- rewrite templates for true CSS, HTML
+- rewrite templates for true CSS, HTML design
 - anything from TODO
 - or anything else...